Sergioamjr/awesome-cv-template/README.md

 }
 ```

-E logo a baixo editar a classe do elemento SVG.
+E logo a baixo no mesmo arquivo, editar a classe do elemento SVG.

 ```css
 svg .alguma_tecnologia {